-Install the breather plug to vent heat and pressure from the gearbox and brake.
-Failure to do so could result in pressure buildup which can cause the gearbox or brake to leak or damage the equipment.
+Install the breather plug to vent heat and pressure from the gearbox.
+Failure to do so could result in pressure buildup which can cause the gearbox to leak or damage the equipment.

-For shipment, the gearbox and brake are sealed with an oil plug, and the breather plug is attached to the gearbox or shipped in a separate envelope.
+For shipment, the gearbox is sealed with an oil plug, and the breather plug is attached to the gearbox or shipped in a separate envelope.

 - REMOVE THE OIL PLUG and install the breather plug in the proper location.
 Make sure the breather plug is above the level of the oil.
-See Figure 1. - 1.2.2 CHECK THE OIL LEVEL in the gearbox or brake to make sure no oil was lost during shipment.
+See Figure 1. - 1.2.2 CHECK THE OIL LEVEL in the gearbox to make sure no oil was lost during shipment.
 See section 3.3 Lubricating the Winch.